 A Project Entity will usually be required under its Project Agreement to maintain insurance cover for, amongst other things, material damage to the Project Assets, loss of revenue or delay in start up and third party liability (for example arising from personal injury, death or loss of or damage to property).
 Where a particular risk under a required insurance is or becomes uninsurable, the Client may, in certain circumstances, be required to self-insure the relevant risks.
 To the extent that the Client does not self-insure or responsibility to maintain certain insurances is not passed down from the Project Entity to its subcontractors, the Project Entity will bear the risk.
-If the Client has taken over responsibility for an uninsurable risk and that risk then subsequently occurs, the Client can typically choose whether to let the Project Agreement continue, and pay to the Project Entity an amount equal to the insurance proceeds which would have been payable had insurance for that risk been available (excluding in certain cases amounts which would have been payable in respect of Investment Capital), or terminate the Project Agreement and pay compensation on the basis of termination for force majeure (see below under "Termination of Project Agreements").
+If the Client has taken over responsibility for an uninsurable risk and that risk then subsequently occurs, the Client can typically choose whether to let the Project Agreement continue, and pay to the Project Entity an amount equal to the insurance proceeds which would have been payable had insurance for that risk been available (excluding in certain cases amounts which would have been payable in respect of Investment Capital), or terminate the Project Agreements").